NEW YORK TECH CATALOG 2024–2025

 4. Complete at least one 400-level course

-Curriculum Requirements for the Bachelor of Science in Health and Wellness
+Curriculum Requirements for Bachelor of Science in Health and Wellness

 Major Requirements